VFPX/Win32API/samples/sample_019.md

 The hImageList handle of an empty ActiveX ImageList control is always zero.
 To apply any ImageList API function to this guy, at least one image must be added.
 That I found an inconvenient feature also.

 * * *
-Read aritlcle <a href="http://www.codeproject.com/shell/shellicon.asp">Retrieving Shell icons</a> on the Code Project.
+Read aritlcle [Retrieving Shell icons](https://www.codeproject.com/Articles/2405/Retrieving-shell-icons) on the Code Project.

 ***